bastto/FragmentsUnreal/README.md

 1. Prepare a model in Fragment 2.0 format
 2. Add FragmentsUnreal as dependency in your Module
-3. Using the UFragmentsImporter class call the Process function.
+3. Using the UFragmentsImporterSubsystem class call the ProcessFragment function.
 4. The plugin will generate actors, meshes, and materials in-scene
 5. Hierarchies, transforms, and metadata will be applied based on the input